Every person has a passion. For us, that would be boat building. It is what we enjoy doing for deep work and pleasure.

 Conclusion

-Those who construct floating vessels are known as shipwrights, shipbuilders, naval engineers, but those who specialize in the complex vocation of boat building are simply called boat builders.
+Those who construct floating vessels are known as shipwrights, shipbuilders, naval engineers, but those who specialize in the complex vocation of boat building are called boat builders.

 Boatbuilding is both a science and an art.
 It takes a lot of guts, skill, and experience to create watercraft masterpieces that are safe, durable, and beautiful.
 While you can always try to learn how to build boats on your own, given the ample boat construction resources online, it’s still recommended to go to an actual boat building school to learn the fundamentals of the craft.